How do you fight your worst enemy if that enemy...is within?

 Doreen Gray is a kind and loving young mother, separated from her eight-year-old son Curtis, and eager to win him back.
 But Doreen has a secret; a dark side; an alter ego.
 At night, she becomes … Sleepwalker.
 Teresa is a respected counsellor at Child Welfare Services.
 She loves children …

-Matt has written and directed drama, comedy, a US TV documentary series, corporate work, and produced over 100 live shows through ‘Popcorn Taxi’, a popular screen culture event he co-founded in Sydney and Melbourne.
+Matt has written and directed drama, comedy, a US TV documentary series and numerous online ads.
+He has also produced over 100 live shows through ‘Popcorn Taxi’, a popular screen culture event he co-founded in Sydney and Melbourne.

 Matt has a particular interest in comedy and thriller genres and is currently writing several film and TV projects:

 Sleepwalker, a tense psychological thriller, is in the very late stages of development, following extensive consultancies with two Internationally regarded script editors in London and Sydney.
 The project has been developed with financial support from Screen Australia and the South Australian Film Corporation.
-The original screenplay was nominated for the AWG’s prestigious Monte Miller Award for best unproduced screenplay.
+The original screenplay was also nominated for the AWG’s prestigious Monte Miller Award for ‘Best Un-produced Screenplay’.

 Matt’s short Blind Date was acquired for worldwide distribution, screening at festivals, on TV and VOD platforms.
 Another short Just Not Cricket won Tropfest Second Prize.
 Matt has also directed numerous mini docs and ads for social media, and is a frequent director on a US documentary/travel series broadcast to 100 million people worldwide.

 He is the proud recipient of the AFI / AACTA Byron Kennedy Award, for “Outstanding creative enterprise within Australian film and television”.
-The award is selected each year by George Miller (Mad Max: Fury Road) together with a panel of industry peers.
+The award is selected each year by director George Miller (Mad Max: Fury Road) together with a panel of his industry peers.